-Plus, it’s sometimes confused with another herbal remedy that shares the same common name.
+Additionally, it’s sometimes confused with another herbal remedy that shares the same common name.

-In a large part of the world, gotu kola is both an important traditional herbal remedy and a versatile cooking ingredient.
+In a large part of the world, however, gotu kola is both an important traditional herbal remedy and a versatile cooking ingredient.

 The Traditional Benefits of Gotu Kola

 Gotu kola (Centella asiatica) is a perennial groundcover that’s a member of the same plant family as parsley and carrots.

 It grows abundantly in the wetlands of Asia, South Africa, and Australia.
 (1)

 Gotu kola is an important natural remedy in Chinese, Indonesian, and Indian Ayurvedic medicine — its health benefits are legendary.

 In traditional Chinese medicine, gotu kola is believed to promote longevity and is considered a miracle elixir of life.